Ahmed Seada: 25 January revolution

-Last week saw before stepping down a wave of strikes and economic demands spread like wildfire, carrier revolution main demand the fall of Mubarak.
+25 January saw the stepping down a wave of strikes spread, carrier revolution main demand the fall of Mubarak.
 On Tuesday, 8 February, after the announcement of Suez port workers strike While what was needed reforms besieging Parliament and the Council of Ministers, led by Ahmed Seada more than 4,000 oil workers strike, demanding higher wages and labor guarantees.
 They were joined by a rapid public transport workers and textile workers and staff and health workers.
 By Thursday 10 February were strikes have spread from Alexandria to Aswan.
-And encourages strikers uprising of the masses, raising new economic demands, which has long fought for.
+And encourages strikers uprising of the masses, raising new economic demands.
 They went so far as through direct confrontation of a dictatorship, demanding the fall of the regime.